shadsplan/linux/notes/lpi/short_notes.md

 # Chapter 36.
 Process Resources
 - Processes consume various system resources.
 The getrusage() system call allows a process to monitor certain of the resources consumed by itself and by its children.
 - The setrlimit() and getrlimit() system calls allow a process to set and retrieve limits on its consumption of various resources.
 Each resource limit has two components: a soft limit, which is what the kernel enforces when checking a process’s resource consumption, and a hard limit, which acts as a ceiling on the value of the soft limit.
 An unprivileged process can set the soft limit for a resource to any value in the range from 0 up to the hard limit, but can only lower the hard limit.
 A privileged process can make any changes to either limit value, as long as the soft limit is less than or equal to the hard limit.
 If a process encounters a soft limit, it is typically informed of the fact either by receiving a signal or via failure of the system call that attempts to exceed the limit.

+## Chapter 57.
+Sockets: UNIX Domain
+- UNIX domain sockets allow communication between applications on the same host.
+The UNIX domain supports both stream and datagram sockets.
+- A UNIX domain socket is identified by a pathname in the file system.
+File permissions can be used to control access to a UNIX domain socket.
+- The socketpair() system call creates a pair of connected UNIX domain sockets.
+This avoids the need for multiple system calls to create, bind, and connect the sockets.
+A socket pair is normally used in a similar fashion to a pipe: one process creates the socket pair and then forks to create a child that inherits descriptors referring to the sockets.
+The two processes can then communicate via the socket pair.
+- The Linux-specific abstract socket namespace allows us to bind a UNIX domain socket to a name that doesn’t appear in the file system.